 Land, buildings and equipment are recorded at cost, or if acquired by gift, at acquisition value at the date of the gift.
 GASB 34 guidance concerning preparing initial estimates for historical cost and accumulated depreciation related to infrastructure was followed.
 Capital additions, replacements and major renovations are capitalized.
 The value of assets constructed includes all material direct and indirect construction costs.
-Any interest costs incurred are capitalized during the period of construction.
 Routine repairs and maintenance are charged to operating expense in the year in which the expense was incurred.
-In accordance with the state capitalization policy, all land, intangible assets and software with a unit cost of \$1,000,000 or more, buildings and improvements with a unit cost of \$100,000 or more, library collections with a total cost of \$5,000 or more and all other assets with a unit cost of \$5,000 or more are capitalized.
+In accordance with the state capitalization policy, all land, intangible assets and software with a unit cost of \$1,000,000 or more, buildings and improvements with a unit cost of \$100,000 or more are capitalized.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets as defined by the State of Washington's Office of Financial Management.
 Useful lives are generally 3 to 7 years for equipment; 15 to 50 years for buildings and 20 to 50 years for infrastructure and land improvements.